chassonnery/3D_DynamicalFiberNetwork/README.md

 Folder **Code** contains the code (written in Fortran90) used to perform numerical simulations of our model.

+Folder **Postprocess** contains :
+  - the code (written in Fortran90) used to perform a statistical analysis of the simulations;
+  - the script (in the form of a Jupyter Notebook) used to generate the graphics presented in the article.

 Folder **Supplementary data - Movies** contains movies showing the results of some of our simulations.

 # License